team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/tomatoes.md

 ## Difficulty Rating

-### Low country wet zone (Difficulty: 7/10)
+### Low country wet zone (Difficulty: 5/10)
-**Explanation:** Tomatoes require consistent moisture and warmth, which can be challenging in the wet zone's humid conditions.
-High humidity and frequent rains in this zone increase the risk of fungal diseases.
-Proper drainage and disease management are crucial.
+**Explanation:** While the wet zone presents challenges due to high humidity and frequent rains, the availability of disease-resistant varieties like Bathiya (F1) and Rajitha, combined with effective companion planting, makes tomato cultivation more manageable.

 **Challenges/Adaptations:**
-- Provide adequate drainage
-- Ensure good air circulation around plants
-- Monitor for and manage fungal diseases
+• Use varieties resistant to bacterial wilt and leaf curl virus, such as Bathiya (F1) or Rajitha
-- Use raised beds or container gardening
+• Implement raised beds or container gardening to improve drainage
-- Choose disease-resistant varieties suitable for wet conditions
+• Apply copper-based fungicides as recommended by local agricultural extension services
+• Use trellising to improve air circulation, especially for indeterminate varieties
+• Utilize companion plants like marigolds and basil to repel pests and improve plant health
+• Implement intercropping with plants like carrots to improve soil structure

-### Low country dry zone (Difficulty: 6/10)
+### Low country dry zone (Difficulty: 4/10)
-**Explanation:** Tomatoes need consistent watering, which can be difficult in the dry zone's low rainfall conditions.
-Water scarcity can be a major challenge, especially during prolonged dry spells.
+**Explanation:** The dry zone's water scarcity is counterbalanced by the availability of varieties like KC 1, which is suitable for higher temperatures.
+Companion planting can significantly improve water retention and pest management.

 **Challenges/Adaptations:**

-- Apply mulch to retain soil moisture
-- Monitor for and manage heat stress
+• Choose drought-tolerant varieties like KC 1 or Ravi
-- Implement water-efficient irrigation methods like drip irrigation
+• Implement water-efficient irrigation methods like drip irrigation
-- Use drought-tolerant varieties
+• Use mulching extensively to conserve soil moisture
+• Consider shade netting during the hottest parts of the day
+• Utilize companion plants like sweet alyssum and nasturtiums to attract beneficial insects
+• Implement intercropping with plants like garlic to deter pests naturally

-### Mid country (Difficulty: 5/10)
+### Mid country (Difficulty: 3/10)
-**Explanation:** The mid country's moderate climate is generally suitable for tomato cultivation, but pest management can be challenging.
+**Explanation:** The moderate climate of the mid country, combined with a wide range of suitable varieties and effective companion planting strategies, makes this zone ideal for tomato cultivation.

 **Challenges/Adaptations:**

-- Monitor for and manage temperature extremes
+• Select varieties based on specific local conditions (e.g., Thilina for areas with moderate bacterial wilt pressure)
-- Implement integrated pest management practices
+• Implement integrated pest management practices
-- Use trellising to improve air circulation
+• Use trellising for indeterminate varieties like Bathiya (F1) to maximize space and yield
+• Utilize companion plants like chives and cilantro to repel pests and attract beneficial insects
+• Implement crop rotation with non-solanaceous crops to prevent soil-borne diseases

-### Up country (Difficulty: 6/10)
+### Up country (Difficulty: 4/10)
-**Explanation:** While frost is rare in Sri Lanka's upcountry, cooler temperatures can slow growth and extend the cultivation period.
+**Explanation:** While cooler temperatures can slow growth, the availability of bush-type varieties and techniques to warm the soil make cultivation in this zone quite feasible.
+Companion planting can help mitigate temperature-related challenges.

 **Challenges/Adaptations:**

-- Choose heat-tolerant varieties suitable for higher elevations
+• Choose bush-type varieties like T245 or KWR, which may be more suitable for cooler climates
-- Extend the growing season using row covers or greenhouses
-- Use plastic mulch to warm the soil
+• Use plastic mulch to warm the soil and conserve moisture
-- Select short-duration varieties adapted to cooler climates
+• Implement greenhouse or polytunnel cultivation for extended growing seasons
+• Be vigilant about fungal diseases due to potential humidity; choose resistant varieties when possible
+• Utilize companion plants like sunflowers to provide windbreaks and attract pollinators
+• Implement intercropping with carrots to improve soil structure and utilize space efficiently

 ## Sources:
 - https://doa.gov.lk/hordi-crop-tomato/